SDT-GNN: Streaming-based Distributed Training Framework for Graph Neural Networks: Evaluation

 \subsection{Streaming Partitioning Algorithms}

-We demonstrate the effectiveness of \algoname{} when compared to the state-of-the-art streaming partitioning algorithms in terms of the replication factor.
+We first demonstrate the effectiveness of \algoname{} compared to the baseline streaming partitioning algorithms in terms of the replication factor.
+Recall that all the baseline streaming partitioning algorithms were not originally designed for distributed GNN training, but \n{} allows them to be used for that purpose.
 We partition the graphs into $p \!\in\! \{4,8,16\}$ partitions using \algoname{} and the baselines.
-Note that for each baseline, the full neighbor list of each node is also maintained in its corresponding partition for GNN training and testing.
+The replication factor is defined as $RF_{\mathcal{P}} = ({\sum_{i=1}^p|V_i|})/{|V|}$, where $\mathcal{P} \!=\! \{\mathcal{P}_1, \cdots, \mathcal{P}_p\}$ is a partition result, and $V_i$ is the set of nodes (vertices) in partition $\mathcal{P}_i$.
 The smaller the replication factor, the smaller the number of node replicas, which leads to the lower memory space needed for GNN-related operations.
-We present the results in Figure~\ref{fig:RF}. \algoname{} outperforms all the other baselines on every dataset for all different numbers of partitions.
-The average improvement is about 50\%, and the improvement is up to 300\%, which is for the PPI dataset.
+As shown in Figure~\ref{fig:RF}, we observe that \algoname{} outperforms all the other baselines with an average improvement of about 20\% in the replication factor across all datasets for all different numbers of partitions.

+We also demonstrate the efficiency of \algoname{} compared to the baselines in terms of the running time.
+In Figure~\ref{fig:Speedup}, we present the speed-up ratio of \algoname{} compared to each baseline when $p \!=\!
+4$.
+We observe that \algoname{} can partition each input graph in a few seconds to a few minutes and is faster than all the other baselines for all testing cases.
+In particular, the speed-up ratio is up to $5\times$, which is achieved when compared to the recent 2PS-L algorithm.
+This is because the key operations of \algoname{} just rely on the degree and connectivity information, without the need of computing the complicated score functions as done in 2PS-L. All these results indicate that \algoname{} is highly effective and efficient.